rkirkendall/SentenceUI/README.md

 The goal for SentenceUI is to make it as easy as possible to implement Sentences in SwiftUI while still allowing for customization and extension.
 Features include:

-- 🔥 Declarative syntax for defining Sentences using defined Fragment types and `@State` properties
+- 🔥 Declarative syntax for building Sentences using defined Fragment types and `@State` properties
 - 🎨 Fully customizable style using native content modifiers
 - 🏛 Built using native UI elements such as Text, TextField, Menu, and Picker
 - 🦄 Built-in block to handle special cases that arise when selected word forms need adjusted (Eg. "None" to "no")